Juiux/next-port-landing/posts/blog/arch-linux-btrfs.md

 - noatime: No access time.
 Improves performance by not writing time when the file was accessed.
 - commit: Perodic interval (in seconds) in which data is synchronized to permanent storage.
-- compress: Choosing the algorithm for compress.
+- compress-force: Activating forced compression and choosing the algorithm for compression.
+(Believe me, this is good, no joke)
 - discard=async: Frees unused block from an SSD drive supporting the command.
 With discard=async, freed extents are not discarded immediately, but grouped together and trimmed later by a separate worker thread, improving commit latency.
 You can opt out of this if you use HDD.
 - space_cache: Enables kernel to know where block of free space is on a disk to enable it to write data immediately after file creation.
 - subvol: Choosing the subvolume to mount.